 At present, the Inner Mongols of the Northwest look down on those of the Northeast as being very rough, crude and with no faith in Buddhism.
 They consider them to be completely Chinese.
 The Mongols of the Northeast say that they are more intelligent and industrious than those in the Northwest, whom they say are jealous of them.
 The Mongols of the Northeast have been more sympathetic to the communists than those in the Northwest since the Russian Communists liberated them from the Japanese, and the Chinese Communists liberated them from the Nationalists who had done little to fight the Japanese.
-The Stalinist Russians had destroyed many of the monasteries in the Northeast already in 1945, and many more were eliminated in the 1958 Anti-Writers Campaign.
+The Stalinist Russians had destroyed many of the monasteries in the Northeast already in 1945, and many more were eliminated in the 1958 Anti-Rightist Campaign.

 In the very north of the Northeast, in the area around Hailar 海拉尔 near the Russian border, live many Buryat Mongols who fled there from Siberia after the Russian Revolution.
 They still maintain contact with the Russian Buryats.
 There is also a Buryat community in exile in Hohhot.